Introduction to Utility Wildfire Risk Mitigation Webinar

 Wildfire fuel mitigation within utility corridors is more crucial than ever, especially as peak fire season approaches.
 Continued extreme drought conditions coupled with California’s ever-increasing electrical demand directly results in exceptionally flammable vegetation near charged electrical power lines.

-Join us in learning about California's utility vegetation regulatory framework and methods for mitigating wildfire ignitions from five utility industry expert practitioners.
+Thank you to those who joined us in learning about California's utility vegetation regulatory framework and methods for mitigating wildfire ignitions from five utility industry expert practitioners.

 |10:00am||Workshop begins.
 Welcome!|